erasmus-without-paper/ewp-specs-sec-rsa-aes128cbc/README.md

    over CBC, for security reasons (see [here](https://github.com/erasmus-without-paper/ewp-specs-sec-rsa-aes128cbc/issues/1)).

- * We didn't find any existing standards which would satisfy these requirements and - at the same time - would fit neatly with our architecture and be easily implementable in the software stacks used by EWP partners.
+ * To ease adoption, we wanted the solution to be easily implementable in the software stacks used by EWP partners.

+ * At the time, we didn't find any existing standards which would satisfy the\
+   above requirements.
 We didn't have much time to investigate and browse through all the existing standards, so we decided to prepare our own.

 To summarize: It's not an RFC standard, but it's simple, and it works.
 EWP Network makes use of this format in some of its specifications regarding HTTP